bartificer/programming-by-stealth/docs/pbs87.md

 We need to break this very short snippet down to understand it.

 The first thing to note is that the iterator objects created by jQuery iterate over native DOM objects, not jQuery objects.
-This is consistent with how callbacks work in jQuery, so while people may quibble with that choice, it is at least consistent.
-This means that to treat each iterated value as a jQuery object we have to pass it to the `$()` function.
-In the example I chose to name the values produced by the iterator `li`, but before I can call jQuery’s `.addClass()` function I have to convert it from a native DOM object to a native DOM object with `$(li)`.
+This is consistent with how callbacks work in jQuery.
+While people may quibble with that choice, it is at least consistent.
+This means that, to treat each iterated value as a jQuery object, we have to pass it to the `$()` function.
+In the example, I chose to name the values produced by the iterator `li`, but, before I can call jQuery’s `.addClass()` function, I have to convert it from a native DOM object to a native DOM object with `$(li)`.

 Note that `'#jq_iter_demo li'` is a CSS selector that selects all `<li>` tags within an element with the id `jq_iter_demo`.